Chart Color Schemes

 Household Composition

-New Farm features high concentrations of lone person households and group households, with a fairly typical median household size
+New Farm features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 48.8% of all households, including 13.8% couples with children, 28.8% couples without children, and 4.9% single parent families.
-Non-family households make up the remaining 51.2%, with lone person households at 42.5% and group households comprising 8.7%.
-The median household size is 1.9 people, matching the Greater Brisbane average.
+Family households constitute 48.8% of all households, including 13.8% couples with children, 28.8% couples without children, and 4.9% single parent families.
+Non-family households account for the remaining 51.2%, with lone person households at 42.5% and group households comprising 8.7%.
+The median household size is 1.9 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households